umass-cs-377/377-lab-pagewalk/README.md

 For the rest of the page table, we used the Terminology used in the GNU/Linx.

 ##### PGD (Page Global Directory)
 The PGD is the entry point for every virtual to physical translation.
-When a program starts, the OS assigns it a PGD, and stores the address of the page into the register `cr3` register on x86.
-Each entry in the PGD provides the address of the next-level PMD.
+When a program starts, the OS assigns the process a PGD address, and stores the address of the page into the register `cr3` register on x86.
+Each entry in the PGD provides the staring address of the next-level called PMD.

 ##### PMD (Page Middle Directory)
 The PMD is the second level of the indirection.
 This has the same structure as the PGD, but (in our example) consists of at most 4 different pages.
-The address of each of these pages is stored in the PGD entries.
+The addresses of each of these pages is stored in the PGD entries.
 Each value in the PMD stores the address of the next-level PTE.

 ##### PTE (Page Table Entry)
 The PTE is the lowest level of indirection.
 Each value in PTE stores a physical address of a virtual address.